-Operating Expenses were less than expected because of a decrease in grant expenses, staff vacancies at the Authority, and general cost saving measures used by the Authority.
+Operating Expenses were less than expected because of staff vacancies at the Authority and general cost saving measures used by the Authority.

 Non-operating revenues were less than budgeted because of unrealized losses on the market value of investments.
 The Authority does not budget for gains or losses on the value of investments due to the uncertain nature of market conditions that determine such gains or losses.